Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 The workflow has three steps:
 1. Authenticate using an Azure AD service principal.
 This is the "AZURE_CREDENTIALS" GitHub secret.
 This service principal creation is outside of this pipelien and is documented [here](https://docs.microsoft.com/en-us/azure/load-testing/tutorial-cicd-github-actions#set-up-github-access-permissions-for-azure)
-2. Run the load test using the "SampleApp.yaml" - which references the JMeter test file "SampleApp.xml"
+2. Run the load test using the "SampleApp.yaml" - which references the JMeter test file "SampleAppParam.xml"
 3. Upload the results

 The heart of the load test configuration is the YAML file.
 It is this that defines the load test to be run